 Key Trade Routes and Samurai Presence

-The Tokaido Road
+The Tōkaidō Road

 Japan's archipelagic nature made sea routes as important as land routes, especially the Seto Inland Sea, the calm waterway between Honshu, Shikoku, and Kyushu.
 This sea was a major channel for rice shipments from western Japan to Kyoto and Osaka.
-In the Muromachi period, independent pirates (wako) controlled many islands and harbors, preying on shipping.
-The samurai of powerful coastal clans—such as the Mori, Ouchi, and Shimazu—undertook the suppression of these pirates, either by force or by co-opting them into legitimate naval forces.
+In the Muromachi period, independent pirates (wokou) controlled many islands and harbors, preying on shipping.
+The samurai of powerful coastal clans — such as the Mōri, Ōuchi, and Shimazu — undertook the suppression of these pirates, either by force or by co-opting them into legitimate naval forces.
 By the late 16th century, the shogunate issued maritime passes and required ships to carry samurai escorts for protection.
-During the Edo period, the bakuhan system placed samurai administrators in key ports like Nagasaki and Shimoda to regulate foreign trade and prevent smuggling.

-The Nakasendo and Mountain Passes
+The Nakasendō and Mountain Passes

 Mechanisms of Protection

 Samurai employed a range of methods to keep trade routes safe, from permanent infrastructure to ad hoc escorts.
+These mechanisms adapted to the terrain, the volume of traffic, and the value of the goods being moved.

 Checkpoints (Sekisho) and Patrols